ctdunc/ctdunc.github.io/_blog/mordant.md

 very easy to extend.
 Coupled with my inherent dislike of JavaScript for blogging and the fact that I've already invested a decent chunk of time in learning tree-sitter, it just didn't seem like a good fit for my website.
-Since I plan to continue my [series of posts](./dash-clientside-lsp.html) describing tools to make [Dash](https://github.com/plotly/dash)
-(semi-)usable when writing performant, interactive applications (beyond just dashboarding), it seemed natural to broaden my tree-sitter horizons beyond neovim.
+Since I plan to continue my [series of posts](./dash-clientside-lsp.html) describing tools to make [Dash](https://github.com/plotly/dash) more usable when writing performant, interactive applications (beyond just dashboarding), it seemed natural to broaden my tree-sitter horizons beyond neovim.

 # Look at these cool examples
+I'm just going to flex here.
+Please enjoy the pretty colors, do not focus on whether or not this code will actually compile/run.
+It probably won't, it's just here to look pretty.

 ## SQL Literals in Rust
 An example taken from the [sqlx docs](https://docs.rs/sqlx/latest/sqlx/macro.query.html).